getify/You-Dont-Know-JS/types & grammar/ch5.md

 JavaScript has several types of errors, but it's less known that it has two classifications for errors: "early" (compiler thrown, uncatchable) and "runtime" (`try..catch`able).
 All syntax errors are obviously early errors that stop the program before it runs, but there are others, too.

 Function arguments have an interesting relationship to their formal declared named parameters.
 Specifically, the `arguments` array has a number of gotchas of leaky abstraction behavior if you're not careful.
 Avoid `arguments` if you can, but if you must use it, by all means avoid using the positional slot in `arguments` at the same time as using a named parameter for that same argument.

+The `finally` clause attached to a `try` (or `try..catch`) offers some very interesting quirks in terms of execution processing order.
+Some of these quirks can be helpful, but it's possible to create lots of confusion, especially if combined with labeled blocks.
+As always, use `finally` to make code better and clearer, not more clever or confusing.